Minho16/Messages_Webapp/README.md

   pip install django
   ```

-## 5. Go to the directory "your folder"/Messages_Webapp/prueba_tecnica and run server (a directory where "manage.py" is located)
+## 5. Go to the directory where "manage.py" is located and run server with the following code

 ```sh
   python manage.py runserver